Chapters

 • Automation title - Give your automation a name.

 • Certification type - Choose the certification type.
-If you need to add a new certification type, go Settings and Manage dropdown options to set it up.
+If you need to add a new one, go to Settings and Manage dropdown options to set it up.
 Refer to our Managed dropdown options article for more information.

 • Certification renewal deadline - You can choose to be notified before or after a certification expires.